View Screen Reader-Friendly Version

 The venue itself is the instrument.
 Through the choreography of spatial audio — distance, motion, externalisation, and envelopment — RESONANCE constructs an acoustic environment that listeners inhabit rather than merely observe.
 Psychoacoustic research confirms that spatial sound design significantly modulates arousal, valence, and immersive attention; here, those properties become compositional decisions, shaping each participant's felt sense of presence.

-RESONANCE holds mental wellbeing not as a clinical outcome but as a conscious artistic decision — a commitment to composing with the body's own capacity for regulation, connection, and renewal.
-Each module tends to a different dimension of inner life, moving participants through a complete emotional arc: grounding, activation, recovery, and uplift.
-The work opens with 136.1 Hz — the Earth's orbital resonance transposed into the audible range, the tuning frequency of the tanpura, and the acoustic foundation of the syllable Om.
-Ancient in cultural lineage and measurable in its calming effect on cortical arousal, it offers stillness and orientation before anything else begins.
-From this ground, a 40 Hz rhythmic pulse sharpens collective attention through gamma-frequency neural entrainment — a moment of heightened perceptual acuity experienced together.
-The work then slows deliberately toward 0.1 Hz breath pacing — six cycles per minute — inviting parasympathetic restoration, improved heart-rate variability, and a measurable reduction in anxiety.
-A final movement chapter elevates mood through shared rhythmic dance, drawing on consistent evidence that physical entrainment raises circulating endocannabinoids, including anandamide — the brain's own molecule of ease and belonging.
-Across all four modules, RESONANCE describes something that evidence-based wellbeing research recognises but rarely stages as art: the full arc of a nervous system tenderly, deliberately, brought back into coherence.
+Mental Wellbeing as Artistic Intention RESONANCE holds mental wellbeing not as a clinical outcome but as a conscious artistic decision — a commitment to composing with the body's own capacity for regulation, connection, and renewal.
+Each module tends to a different dimension of inner life, together offering a complete emotional arc: grounding, activation, recovery, and uplift.
+The protocol draws on a set of modules selected and sequenced for each site.
+Among them: 136.1 Hz — the Earth's orbital resonance transposed into the audible range, the tuning frequency of the tanpura, and the acoustic foundation of the syllable Om — offers stillness and orientation, ancient in cultural lineage and measurable in its calming effect on cortical arousal.
+A 40 Hz rhythmic pulse sharpens collective attention through gamma-frequency neural entrainment, a moment of heightened perceptual acuity experienced together.
+Elsewhere in the protocol, 0.1 Hz breath pacing — six cycles per minute — invites parasympathetic restoration, improved heart-rate variability, and a measurable reduction in anxiety.
+Across its modules, RESONANCE describes something that evidence-based wellbeing research recognises but rarely stages as art: the full arc of a nervous system tenderly, deliberately, brought back into coherence.

 The Artists